Dartroom/signer/README.md

-A package that aggregates all Algorand signing options into one interface.
+A package that aggregates multiple Algorand signing options into one interface.
 Handles signing and address/login management.

 Integrates the following services:
 - AlgoSigner
 - MyAlgo
 - PeraWallet
+- Exodus